 The Torrington Area Youth Service Bureau is a program of the Northwestern Connecticut YMCA

-With goals to assist young people and their families through difficult life experiences; to help improve the quality of life of our constituents; to facilitate families in conflict resolution; to assist families involved in the juvenile justice system; to increase awareness of substance abuse to young people; to keep children safe and to enhance our communities, the Torrington Area Youth Service Bureau provides services to the youth of Torrington, Harwinton, Burlington, Litchfield and Goshen, as well as, Summer Youth Employment for youth of Winsted and Region 7 school district.
+With goals to assist young people and their families through difficult life experiences; to help improve the quality of life of our constituents; to facilitate families in conflict resolution; to assist families involved in the juvenile justice system; to increase awareness of substance abuse to young people; to keep children safe and to enhance our communities, the Torrington Area Youth Service Bureau provides services to the youth of Torrington, Harwinton, Burlington, Litchfield, and Goshen.

 The Torrington Area Youth Service Bureau seeks to: Provide programs which address the needs of youth and their families.
 Develop and implement educational/social activities that prevent delinquency and strengthen families.
 Coordinate special projects that promote positive youth development.